JDavisWASD/MTG_Collection_Tracker/README.md

 Data Plan:
 - Bulid a table of users as they register
 - ~~Have a pre-built table of existing cards and their information~~ (Way to big)
+- ~~Check card searches against .json from MTGJSON~~ (Still really big)
+- Search for cards against Scryfall API
 - Build a table of cards as users search for them
-- ~~Check card searches against .json from MTGJSON~~ (Needlessly complicated)
-- Search for cards against Scryfall API
 - Connect both tables in a many to many relationship based on user input

 Future Features: